dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 <video src="videos/final.mp4" loading=lazy muted autoplay loop class="browser"></video>

-## Step 0: Preparation
+## Step 0: Clean Up

-To make this lab a little easier, we will follow a few prepratory steps in this section.
+To make your code structure a little nicer, we will first complete the following refactoring steps.

-### Step 0.1: Making commits clickable

 {: .files }
-`src/meta/+page.svelte`
+`src/meta/main.js`

 Currently, the only way to select commits is by brushing the pie chart.
 While this is great for selecting multiple commits and seeing stats about the whole group,